-On 14 August 2024, the World Health Organisation (WHO) declared an international public health emergency in response to the mpox outbreak in the DRC and surrounding area.
-According to the WHO, a total of 14,000 infections and 526 deaths have already been reported in Central and West Africa this year.
-Some of these involve the new mpox variant 1b.
+On 14 August 2024, the World Health Organisation (WHO) declared an international public health emergency in response to the mpox outbreak in the Democratic Republic of Congo (DRC) and surrounding area.
+According to the WHO, tens of thousands of suspected and confirmed mpox infections and hundreds of deaths were reported in Africa that year.
+Some of these involved the new mpox variant 1b.

 There are no reports of infections involving mpox variant 1b in the Netherlands so far.
 RIVM is monitoring this situation closely, in close collaboration with doctors, Municipal Public Health Services (GGDs) and laboratories.
 Care providers are alert to people with symptoms.
 This will make it possible to identify infections quickly.